 3 Types of Oil to Avoid for Popping Popcorn

-Now that you have an idea of the kinds of oil you can use when cooking popcorn on stovetop, let’s talk about the ones you should stay away from:
+Now that you can name the best oil for popping popcorn, let’s talk about the ones you should stay away from:

 1. Butter